Clearfield (CLFD) Gains But Lags Market: What You Should Know

-Coming into today, shares of the maker of fiber optic management products had lost 24.24% in the past month.
-In that same time, the Computer and Technology sector gained 4.01%, while the S&P 500 gained 2.3%.
+Heading into today, shares of the maker of fiber optic management products had lost 26.69% over the past month, lagging the Computer and Technology sector's gain of 12.65% and the S&P 500's gain of 5.73% in that time.

-Investors will be hoping for strength from Clearfield as it approaches its next earnings release, which is expected to be February 2, 2023.
+Clearfield will be looking to display strength as it nears its next earnings release, which is expected to be February 2, 2023.
 In that report, analysts expect Clearfield to post earnings of $0.97 per share.
 This would mark year-over-year growth of 29.33%.
 Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $85 million, up 66.31% from the year-ago period.

-Investors should also note any recent changes to analyst estimates for Clearfield.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+It is also important to note the recent changes to analyst estimates for Clearfield.
+Recent revisions tend to reflect the latest near-term business trends.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

 The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 7.68% lower.
-Clearfield is currently sporting a Zacks Rank of #3 (Hold).
+The Zacks Consensus EPS estimate has moved 7.68% lower within the past month.
+Clearfield currently has a Zacks Rank of #3 (Hold).

-Looking at its valuation, Clearfield is holding a Forward P/E ratio of 15.84.
-Its industry sports an average Forward P/E of 14.22, so we one might conclude that Clearfield is trading at a premium comparatively.
+Valuation is also important, so investors should note that Clearfield has a Forward P/E ratio of 15.1 right now.
+This valuation marks a premium compared to its industry's average Forward P/E of 14.61.

 The Wireless Equipment industry is part of the Computer and Technology sector.
-This industry currently has a Zacks Industry Rank of 88, which puts it in the top 35% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 149, which puts it in the bottom 41% of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report